instatetragrammaton/Patches/u-he Repro-5/README.md

 Since these are effectively text files and Github loves to display text files, use the "Download raw file" icon when looking at the preset to get the proper version.

 ![Download raw file](images/download_raw.png)

+# After downloading

+Once you've downloaded the file and it's got the right extension, open Repro-5, navigate to the "Presets", right click on "User" and choose "Open in Finder" (or in Windows, "Open in Explorer").

+Then, copy the .h2p file you downloaded into that folder.
+Or create a new one, whatever you like.